pripakhotness81/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rich Cook

 This quote highlights the ongoing challenge for programmers to create user-friendly and robust software, while acknowledging the ever-present possibility of unexpected user behavior or errors.
 It also emphasizes the importance of considering the end-user in the development process and the need for continuous improvement and adaptation in the face of evolving technology and user needs.

+# 2023-11-27
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.
+First, prioritize your tasks based on their importance and deadlines.
+By giving priority to the tasks that need to get done first, you can ensure that you are making progress on the right things.

+Second, planning ahead is crucial for success.
+Before starting a new project or undertaking a large task, take the time to plan out your approach.
+Break the task down into smaller, manageable steps, so that it is easier to stay on track and avoid getting lost in the details.
+Create a roadmap for your project, with milestones and checkpoints along the way, to ensure you stay focused and make progress.
+ - 来自NLP